Work Health and Safety

-If you have any questions please contact Neill Bourne, Senior Safety Officer, Health and Safety on 4921 7330 or the Health, Safety and Wellbeing Team on 403 3999 (#5).
+If you have any questions please contact Neill Bourne, Senior Health & Safety Advisor on 4921 7330 or the Health, Safety and Wellbeing Team on 403 3999 (#5).

 Working with genetically modified organisms (GMOs) can be dangerous and proper safety and controls should be in place.
 Working with GMO is regulated under the Gene Technology Act 2000 where both the GMO (referred to as a “dealing”) and the facilities where they are handled have strict compliance requirements which are overseen by the Office of the Gene Technology Regulator (OGTR).